Tiff-C/task-master/README.md

 Once this info had been input into Heroku and the `requirements.txt` file and the `Prockfile` have been pushed to GitHub, I then went to deploy > enable automatic deployments and then selected 'deploy branch'.

 This method of deployment allows the app to update whenever new code is pushed to the GitHub repository.

+### Connecting to MongoDB

+To get my `MONGO_URI` I:
+1. Went to my clusters overview page on MongoDB and clicked *connect*
+2. Selected the *"connect to your application"* option
+3. Selected the python driver and version 3.6+
+4. Copied the generated link and pasted it into my `env.py` file and the Heroku config vars section.